formsandflows/PACo/Components/v2.0_In progress/Core/PACo_CommandBar_B.md

 , for the related command bar item.

 ### Selected items
-A command bar item can be shown when 0, 1 and more than 1 items are selected in the details list component.
+A command bar item can be shown for the situations when 0, 1 or more than 1 items are selected in the details list component which is also part of PACo-Core.

 To make this possible, a fixed setup must be followed for the property "SelectedItems" of a command bar item and of the property "cmp_Selecteditems" of the component.